sebdavid3/ColombiaClimateAnalysis/README.md

     ```
     Streamlit will typically open the dashboard automatically in your web browser.

-## ⚙️ Updating Data
+### Updating Data

+The dashboard triggers a data update automatically on page load.
+It also queries the backend status endpoint to display data freshness.
+No manual update controls are shown in the UI.

+If you need to update manually outside the app, run the script:

-To fetch the latest weather data from Open-Meteo and add it to your database, run the update script:
+To fetch the latest weather data from Open-Meteo manually, run the update script:

 ```bash
 python scripts/update_weather.py